Skip to main content

 Star Trek into Darkness (2013)

-Wreck-it Ralph touches on another truism guiding how we cast main characters in real life.
-We tend to reward people who project an ideal of what we want, usually what we want from ourselves.
-Casting agents are very aware of this, which is why they reserve the leading roles for only the hottest among us.
 And so popular storytelling implies that chosen one-ness is a privilege for those who look like they were carved from stone by Michelangelo himself.
-Even a movie like Free Guy tries to tell us that its protagonist is just an ordinary guy when we can clearly see that he is Ryan Reynolds.
 It’s easy to want to build up people who are naturally good looking or charismatic.
 But what about people who lack grace or charisma?

-I'm thinking of Hot Rod, which sees Andy Samberg as an aspiring stuntman working up to perform a dangerous feat in order to raise money for his stepdad’s heart surgery.
+Movies that deconstruct this mindset often invariably default to comedy or even straight-up parody.
+Hot Rod, for example, sees Andy Samberg as an aspiring stuntman working up to perform a dangerous feat in order to raise money for his stepdad’s heart surgery.
 Rod’s chosen profession already positions him as the butt of every joke—he literally tortures himself onscreen for the entertainment of the masses.
 But this is also underlined by the way Rod is characterized.

 He’s entirely lacking in self-awareness, and his dream to be a stuntman is played as a childish fixation.
 The film's comedy is born out of a discrepancy between the hero Rod thinks he is and the clown he is made out to be.
 This is why a part of us takes sick satisfaction from seeing a doofus like Hot Rod invoking the soul of an eagle like he’s a Power Ranger, and a part of us takes even more satisfaction from seeing his body splatter against the running platform ten seconds later, proof of his stupidity.
 Even Rod’s mother seems to view him as needing to be coddled since she lets her son think his dad was actually a heroic stuntman all the way into adulthood, and it’s played for laughs when Rod discovers that his dad died a death most banal.